 As opposed to traditional stick-built homes on which you can take out a mortgage, most prefab home manufacturers will require you to pay them for the cost of the home upfront.
 This means you’ll have to have a large chunk of cash or work out a special deal with a lender.

-You’ll have to make sure the zoning regulations if your area actually allow prefab homes.
+You’ll have to make sure the zoning regulations if your area actually allows prefabricated homes.
 Some areas restrict where prefab homes can be built.
 Make sure your area allows the type of home you’re planning on building before you get too far along in the process.

 Prefab homes aren’t for everyone.
 Some people have preconceived notions about these types of constructions and will be turned off buying as soon as they hear it’s a prefabricated model.
 If you plan on re-selling your house at some point, be sure to understand that a prefab home may limit the number of potential buyers.